spbroot/sipdoorbell/README.md

   _If there is an RTSP stream from the intercom, replace "-re -stream_loop -1 -i /opt/sipdoorbell/homekit.avi" and
   "Still Image Source: "-i /opt/sipdoorbell/homekit.jpg"" with the link of the RTSP stream_

-* Install the Homebridge Http Switch plugin
+* Install the Homebridge Http Switch plugin (if nessesary)

 * Homebridge Http Switch Plugin Configuration (if nessesary)